zerocluster/postgresql/README.md

     CREATE EXTENSION IF NOT EXISTS "softvisio" CASCADE;
     ALTER EXTENSION "softvisio" UPDATE;

-    # update extensions for all databases to the latest versions
+    # update all extensions for all databases to the latest available versions
-    SELECT update_extensions();
+    CALL update_extensions();
     ```